 Netflix and beyond

 We all know about Netflix and its competitors Amazon Prime Video and NowTV.
 The need for entertainment is stronger than ever and these apps make it much more cost-effective than going to the cinema.
-The truth is there’s an app or website for every segment of the entertainment industry, from classic online games to even riskier ones featuring amazing range of free slots.
+The truth is there’s an app or website for every segment of the entertainment industry.

 The idea of theatre in the capital seems to have become inextricably bound with unaffordable pricing.
 But this is not always the case.
 Apps such as TodayTix offer daily deals for discounted seats at many of the West End’s top plays and musicals.
 You can enter front row lotteries for reduced premium tickets, or simply buy sale tickets at a fraction of the cost.
 Being cultured needn’t break the bank.